Breuil's Lattice Conjecture for GL2(K): Introduction

 \subsection{Acknowledgment}

-I would like to thank my advisor, Florian Herzig, for suggesting this problem to me and providing many insights throughout.
-I am also grateful to him for answering many of my questions and for pointing out some mistakes in my paper.
-I would like to thank Heejong Lee, Chol Park, and Yitong Wang for helpful discussions, and Yitong Wang for careful reading of an early draft.
-I would like to thank Daniel Le for a helpful insight on the Breuil-M\'ezard Conjecture.
+First and foremost, I want to thank Florian Herzig; I could not imagine having a better supervisor.
+I thank him for suggesting this problem to me.
+Throughout the process of writing this paper, he has been patient, kind, and supportive, answering many of my questions, providing many valuable insights for my research, and pointing out some mistakes in the earlier drafts.
+I want to thank Heejong Lee, Chol Park, and Yitong Wang for many helpful discussions and teaching me many things related to the $p$-adic Langlands Program.
+I also thank Yitong Wang for careful reading of an early draft.
+I thank David Savitt for a helpful comment on the dimension of Galois deformation rings for irregular Hodge--Tate weights.
+I want to thank Daniel Le for a helpful insight on the Breuil--M\'ezard Conjecture.